fscx-projects/fscx/README.md

 ![fscx-projects](https://raw.githubusercontent.com/fscx-projects/fscx/master/docs/files/img/fscx_128.png)

-fscx is an alternative F# compiler which enables to replace AST at compile time.
+Expandable F# compiler (fscx) is an alternative F# compiler which enables to replace F#'s AST at compile time.

-* TODO: Still under construction...
+* TODO: This project is still work in progress, and need more documents.

 ## Status